avermeulen/QUnitSeed/README.md

 * setup a ```.travis.yml``` file
   *  in your project folder root create a gulpfile.js file using ``` touch .travis.yml```
-  * open the file and add this text into it :
+  * open the file, add this text into it and save it:
   ```
   .travis.yml: